IkramUdDoula/taskmark/README.md

 - Use arrow keys to navigate through search results
 - Press Enter to select a note
 - Press Esc to close search

+### Recycle Bin
+- Access deleted notes from the recycle bin
+- Restore or permanently delete notes
+- Press Esc to close the recycle bin modal

 ### Themes
 - Click the theme toggle button to cycle through available themes